BucketClient

 • Parallel Uploads: Via InitiateMultipartUpload and UploadPart APIs

-• Max Concurrency: Manual thread pool configuration, similar to AWS approach
+• Max Concurrency: Manual thread pool configuration via a thread pool

 • Part Buffer Size: Direct part size available in API but not as a builder config